Understanding Toxicity: A Balanced Approach to Health

 The pattern becomes especially concerning when an entire health approach is organized around the premise that the modern body is saturated with toxic metals and compounds, and the primary goal is their removal.

-It is also true that since the Industrial Revolution, the air we breathe carries a heavier chemical burden than in earlier eras.
+Since the Industrial Revolution, the air we breathe carries a heavier chemical burden than in earlier eras.
 Long-term, cumulative exposure to elevated fine particulate matter, combustion byproducts, and other pollutants contributes to higher population-level risks of cardiovascular disease, stroke, COPD, asthma, lung cancer, and other chronic conditions through ongoing inflammation and oxidative stress.

 How the Word Functions Rhetorically